coldclimate/omnomfrickinnom/content/blog/2021-04-14-salmon-samphire-butter.markdown

 * Cook skin side down for a few minutes, then turn them over
 * Turn the heat down and add the butter, thyme and garlic
 * Add the lemon zest and capers, keep it cooking for a few minutes, pop the salmon on it's side if you need to to help it cook though
-* Add the Parsley, saphire and lemon juice, stir round, cook for another minute or two
+* Add the Parsley, samphire and lemon juice, stir round, cook for another minute or two
 * Pile the potatoes into the middle of the plate, point the rest over the top.

 ## Result

-Very garlicy, fresh, a meal in itself or a substancial side dish.
-We had rice, a naan, mango and lime pickle.
+Super savoury, lots of butter, salty and bitter, sweet fish.

 ![Salmon in the pan](/images/blog/2021-04-14-salmon-samfire-butter-1.jpg)
 ![More butter](/images/blog/2021-04-14-salmon-samfire-butter-2.jpg)